isovalent/olm-for-cilium/README.md

 > **Note**
 > This repository is a fork of the original repository hosted at [cilium/cilium-olm](https://github.com/cilium/cilium-olm), which has been deprecated.

-> NOTE: this documentation is for Cilium maintainers, the user guide for OpenShift is part of [Cilium documentation][okd-gsg]

 This repository contains Cilium packaging for OpenShift, which is centred around [Operator Lifecycle Management APIs (OLM)][olm].

 ## Key Components